getcodelimit/codelimit/README.md

 ## Pre-commit hook

-CodeLimit can be installed as a [pre-commit](https://pre-commit.com/) hook so it alarms you during development when it's time to refactor:
+Code Limit can be installed as a [pre-commit](https://pre-commit.com/) hook so it alarms you during development when it's time to refactor:

 ```yaml